 - In the novels it's more fully explained that Edmure isn't a complete incompetent, it's just that he's not "a wartime consigliere" (in Godfather terms).
 In peacetime he'd actually be praised as a great ruler who genuinely cares about his subjects.
 When the Riverlands are first invaded he lets hundreds of refugees inside Riverrun, even though having extra mouths to feed is a disastrous tactical decision during a siege — he felt honor bound not to abandon those who followed him.

 - Establishing Character Moment: Trying to light his father's funeral pyre boat with a burning arrow and failing repeatedly.
 Edmure tries his best, but he just keeps making mistakes.

-- Guttural Growler: A true bizarre example, as he's not a Badass, but he has a pretty gravelly voice.
+- Guttural Growler: A true bizarre example, as he's not a conventional badass, but he has a pretty gravelly voice, fitting for a politician.

 - Spanner in the Works: To the Stark war effort.

 - The Squire: Served as Brandon Stark's squire for his duel with Petyr Baelish.